kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 affect specific settings across a single target object.

 This is a design for a _pattern_, not an API field or new object.

-## WIP TODO

-- Add changelog including the original PRs plus Flynn's one
-- Add details about how Direct is more specific and so overrides Inherited, NOT MERGED
-- Update example to be BackendTLSPolicy
-- Specify some requirements for status (basically, do what we did for TLSBackendPolicy)

 ## Goals